 The chairpersons of the Strategic Policy Committees, together with the Cathaoirleach of the Council, form the Corporate Policy Group.
 The Corporate Policy Group, supported by the Chief Executive, has statutory functions including the preparation of the Annual Budget and the preparation and ongoing monitoring of the Corporate Plan.

-Following the dissolution of Athlone and Mullingar Town Councils, two Municipal Districts were established in Westmeath, namely Athlone and Mullingar Municipal Districts.
+Following the dissolution of Athlone and Mullingar Town Councils, two Municipal Districts were established in Westmeath, namely Athlone-Moate and Mullingar-Kinnegad Municipal Districts.
 These Municipal Districts provide increased scope for local decision making by elected members at district level with the work programme of the district set out in the Annual Schedule of Municipal District Works.

 The day-to-day operational decisions which derive from the implementation of council policies and the delivery of services are a matter for the Chief Executive of the Council.
 Such executive functions include all staff matters, individual planning decisions, the award of grants and loans, the allocation of houses and the management of the Council’s assets.
 The Council’s staff operates under the direction and control of the Chief Executive.